chaoss/augur/docs/source/docker/docker.rst

 .. note::

     This page is primarily targeted at developers.
-If you're solely interested in collecting data, we recommend using `Docker Compose <docker-compose.html>`_.
+If you're solely interested in collecting data, we recommend using our `Docker Setup Script <docker-compose.html>`_.

 Building the images
 --------------------